We work with stores that sell entertainment equipment like TV's, radios, audio sound systems, projectors, speakers, CD and DVD players.

 We understand the work that goes into building up your store.
 You have spent many years building up your brand and your local reputation.
 You are rightly concerned about protecting yourself from liability.
 After all, your clients rely on your advice, your products, and your services.
 It's for these reasons that electronics stores can be sued for fraud and negligence in their duties.

 What would you do if you were hit with a liability suit for more than your current consumer electronics store insurance covered?

 Thankfully here at InsuranceHub, we have experience helping retail electronic stores that:

 - Offer repair services for the items they sell.

 Be assured that we are ready, willing, and able to help you whether you are an independently owned local store or part of a regional or national chain.

 Types of exposure that consumer electronics stores need protection from:

 Property exposures: Think about this.
 How many televisions, sound systems, and computers do you have plugged in right now for your clients to look at?
 This heavy electrical load poses a fire risk.
-Combine this with the lubricants, oils, degreasers and solvents that come from your repair operations along with the plastics used in the products.
-Can you see why you need to only use licensed electrical contractors that will make sure your wiring is up to code?
+Combine this with the lubricants, oils, degreasers and solvents that come from your repair operations, along with the plastics used in the products.
+Can you see why you need to use only licensed electrical contractors that will make sure your wiring is up to code?
 It doesn't take a big fire to destroy all of your stock.
-Remember that fire, smoke and water damage can ruin electronics circuits quickly.
+Remember that fire, smoke, and water damage can ruin electronics circuits quickly.
 As a practical suggestion, keep charging forklifts far away from flammables and do not allow any smoking on your premises.